Downloadable wellness action plan

 âOn Fridays we come and wash everything the children are going to use.
 On Saturday morning we bring the clean dishes out and pray.
 After praying we divide into groups.
 One group prepares breakfast of tea and porridge.
 The other groups prepare lunch.â

-Christian wellness tip 6: Meditate on Godâs word
+Christian wellness action plan tip 6: Meditate on Godâs word

 "Jesus answered, 'It is written: âMan shall not live on bread alone, but on every word that comes from the mouth of God.'"
 Matthew 4:4